 Regular Pie Chart

 This particular brand of pie chart is for fans of the classic.
 It is primarily used to display up to six or seven slices.
-It can totally display more, but any more than six or seven will make the chart harder to read.
+You can add more slice to this type of Excel pie chart.
+However, it will be more difficult to read.

 The regular pie chart comes in 2D and 3D, and each individual slice can be dragged away from the center to highlight its importance.